 4 Smart Ways to Rid Your Washer of Nasty Odors

-If you have noticed foul odors coming from your washing machine, don't throw in the towel just yet.
+If you have noticed foul odors coming from your washing machine, don’t throw in the towel just yet.
 The solution may be as simple as adding a few ingredients to the wash or giving the components a thorough cleaning.
-Follow these easy steps to eliminate nasty odors and keep your washer smelling fresh and clean.
+Follow these easy steps to eliminate nasty washer odor to keep your washer smelling fresh and clean.

 1. Eliminate the Germs (to Eliminate Odors)